 Commentary on Trend in Victimology Poetry

 This poem is playful, yet serious.
-The speaker is only musing on the possibility that his son is contemplating become a poet, but he uses the poem as forum to express his dismay at the way poetry was becoming a cesspool of victimology and self-aggrandizement at the expense of truth and beauty.
+The speaker is only musing on the possibility that his son is contemplating becoming a poet, but he uses the poem as a forum to express his dismay at the way poetry was becoming a cesspool of victimology and self-aggrandizement at the expense of truth and beauty.

-Short Biography of James Weldon Johnson
+Biographical Sketch of James Weldon Johnson

 © 2016 Linda Sue Grimes